HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 # Installing search v2 backend

-This topic provides information on how to configure search based on OpenSearch for your DX deployment.
+This topic provides information on how to configure search based on OpenSearch (Search v2) for your DX deployment.

 The search currently provides the following capabilities: